hapifhir/hapi-fhir-jpaserver-starter/README.md

 Make sure you have Tomcat set up in IntelliJ.

-- File->Settings->Build, Execution, Deployment->Application Servers
+- File -> Settings -> Build, Execution, Deployment -> Application Servers
 - Click +
 - Select "Tomcat Server"
 - Enter the path to your tomcat deployment for both Tomcat Home (IntelliJ will fill in base directory for you)

-Add a Run Configuration for running hapi-fhir-jpaserver-example under Tomcat
+Add a Run Configuration for running `hapi-fhir-jpaserver-starter` under Tomcat

-- Run->Edit Configurations
+- Run -> Edit Configurations
 - Click the green +
 - Select Tomcat Server, Local
 - Change the name to whatever you wish
 - Uncheck the "After launch" checkbox
 - On the "Deployment" tab, click the green +
 - Select "Artifact"
-- Select "hapi-fhir-jpaserver-example:war"
+- Select "hapi-fhir-jpaserver-starter:war"
-- In "Application context" type /hapi
+- In "Application context" type `/hapi`

 Run the configuration.